 Simple nasal congestion can be treated with the measures listed below.
 In some cases, nasal congestion can be a symptom of a more serious illness.
 Be alert for the warnings listed below.

-Follow these guidelines when caring for your child at home:
+Follow these guidelines when caring for your baby's or child's nasal congestion at home:

 Clear your baby’s nose before each feeding.
 Use a rubber bulb syringe (nasal aspirator).
 Sit your baby upright in a car seat.
 (Don’t use the bulb syringe with the child on his or her back.)
 Gently spray saline 2 times into one nostril.
 Then use the bulb syringe to suck up the loosened mucus.
 Repeat in the other nostril.
 Saline spray is salt water in a spray bottle.
 It is available without a prescription.